kubernetes-sigs/sig-windows-tools/guides/calico.md

 >  **Note** If you changed the `$CNIBinPath` or `$CNIConfigPath` optional parameters when running `Install-Containerd.ps1`,
 >  you will need to use those paths on `calico.yml`.
 Pipe it through
 >  `| sed 's/C:\\\\opt\\\\cni\\\\bin/<your cni bin path>/g' | sed 's/C:\\\\etc\\\\cni\\\\net.d/<your cni config path>/g' | sed 's/opt\/cni\/bin/<your cni bin path>/g' | sed 's/etc\/cni\/net.d/<your cni config path>/g'`
 >  before feeding it to `kubectl apply -f -`.
-Mind the forward/backward slash formats, manually editing the `calico.yml` file might be easier.
+Mind the forward slash/backslash formats, manually editing the `calico.yml` file might be easier.

 The `$CALICO_VERSION` version in the above code section refers to the image of <a href="https://hub.docker.com/r/sigwindowstools/calico-node/tags" target="_blank">sigwindowstools/calico-node</a>, which may trail behind the versions released by Calico as these images are built and published on a best effort.